WWOOF

 All volunteers are asked to download our liability waiver and return it to us prior to arriving.

 The San Pedro Sula airport, (SAP) is the closest to us.
-It is important to select a flight arriving during daylight hours because the roads are not suitable for driving at night.
+It is important to select a flight arriving during daylight hours because their are no buses at night.

 When you first arrive, you will want to be able to communicate.
 Therefore, you will probably want to have an international calling plan with your provider for the first day.
 After that, you can get a local SIM card.